CaiShenYe007/Android-UI-Flexible/README.md

-Welcome to the AndroidUIBuildSupport wiki!
+# Android-UI-Flexible

-This lib project can help Android developers build ui once run on all size screens.
+Build ui once run on all screen size.

+##System requirements
+Android 2.3.3 or higher

+##How to use
+### First<br>
-### First, confirm the base size of your ui according to UI design, set params below in SupportDisplay.java:<br>
+Confirm the base size of your ui according to UI design, set params below in SupportDisplay.java:<br>
  BASIC_SCREEN_WIDTH (default 640f)<br>
  BASIC_SCREEN_HEIGHT (default 960f)<br>
  BASIC_DENSITY (default 2.0f)<br>

+### Second<br>
-### Second, Call the "SupportDisplay.initLayoutSetParams(this)" method in your APP entrance, such as onCreate() of SplashActivity or Application. <br>
+Call the "SupportDisplay.initLayoutSetParams(this)" method in your APP entrance, such as onCreate() of SplashActivity or Application. <br>
 Then Create your Activities extends UIBuildBaseActivity and BaseFragment extends UIBuildBaseFragment.

 For example:<br>